Life on Campus

 Professionalism & Work Ethic

-Demonstrate accountability, effect work habits, and understand the impact of nonverbal communication on your professional work image
+Demonstrate accountability, effective work habits, and understand the impact of nonverbal communication on your professional work image

 Oral & Written Communication